jeffeth-donaldson/jeffeth-donaldson-blog/journal.md

 ## 3/30/24

 Today is an exciting day because it is the day I finished the frontend!
 I got the mobile views for all the rest of the pages finished.
 I also added a favicon.
 Next time I'll work on deploying my app to my oracle vm.

+## 4/25/24

+Alright so some unfortunate news on the hosting front.
+I can't seem to get a free oracle vm that is powerful enough to build my strapi backend.
+So after thinking about it some, I don't really need a backend.
+I can just hardcode the page content.
+I can write articles and store them in some kind of text format.
+Then I can build the pages statically and host them on something like github pages.
+I'm thinking that's probably what I'll do.
+But I'll keep trying to get a larger vm from our good friends at oracle.